viters/docs/reference/nested-data.md

 }
 ```

-### Create Nested Item

-When you `CREATE` or `UPDATE` an item, you may need to `CREATE` and link a nested relational item on-the-fly.
-To do
-this, submit the data you want to use as an object without specifying a foreign key.
+To `CREATE` and link a related item on-the-fly, add the data you want to use as an object, without a foreign key.
+For

-For example, to create and assign a new `videos` item, add the desired field data.
+example, to create and assign a new `videos` item, add the desired field data.

 ```json
 {